gwiesenekker/GWO/README.md

 //you initialize a class by calling init_class
 //ctor is a pointer to the constructor for objects of the class
-//iter is a is called when iterating over all objects of the class
+//iter is a pointer to the iterator and is called when iterating over all objects of the class
 //init_class registers the class constructor construct_objects

 class_t *init_class(int nobjects_max, ctor_t ctor, iter_t iter)